Alternative engagement rings with an edge

 As the sales of engagement rings sky-rocket during lockdown, enjoy our off-kilter curation of edgy engagement rings

 Lockdown, as we have learnt, is the ultimate test of endurance for every area in our lives: most notably, in our relationships.
-Many, it seems, are emerging victorious, with jewellers reporting a spike in engagement ring purchases for those who have enjoyed confinement together in close quarters.
+Many, it seems, are emerging victorious, with jewellers both new and contemporary reporting a spike in engagement ring purchases for those who have enjoyed confinement together in close quarters.
 ‘We have seen an increase in sales within fine rings during lockdown and interestingly across all different price points,’ says Tanika Wisdom, jewellery buyer at Matches Fashion.
 ‘We have seen more traction with statement styles; they all have a point of difference and stones range from diamonds to precious multi-coloured stones.’
 For a ring with a difference, traditional elements such as gold and diamonds can be transformed with subtle design tweaks, making this most romantic of rings both special and surprising.

-Geneva-based jewellery maison Boghossian create dazzling technically-accomplished gems, each piece pushing the boundries of what is possible.
-This Kissing ring is a case in point - a cushion-shaped ruby, sinking into the opulence of a bold tanzanite, makes for a contrast both arresting and symbolic.
+Geneva-based jewellery maison Boghossian create dazzling technically accomplished gems, each piece pushing the boundries of what is possible.
+This Kissing ring is a case in point – a cushion-shaped ruby, sinking into the opulence of a bold tanzanite, makes for a contrast both arresting and symbolic.

 The Ashoka diamond takes centre stage in this swirling engagement ring from Kwiat, which brilliantly reflects the light thanks to its 62 facets.
 Instead of the traditional circle of gold, a diamond-studded loop winds its way round the finger so the stones appear to float on the skin, in an elegant play on a very precious piece.

-The Maya cut, Maya Gemstones’ signature diamond cut which creates 28 gleaming facets, is the star of this unusually-shaped ring.
+The Maya cut, Maya Gemstones’ signature diamond cut which creates 28 gleaming facets, is the star of this unusually shaped ring.
 Architecturally striking, it turns the traditional silhouette quite literally on its head for a piece both contemporary and cool.

 Anita Ko’s engagement rings cast diamonds into hypnotic spirals or symmetrical geometric patterns, always subverting the traditional for chic results.
 The Arc ring with floating pear diamonds neatly doubles up on a simple design for a ring which, luckily, you will never want to take off.